building-envelope-data/machine/README.md

 1. Change into the clone by running `cd ./machine`.
 1. Prepare the machine environment by running `cp .env.sample .env` and adapt the `.env` file as needed for example inside `vi .env`.
+1. Fetch Transport Security Protocol (TLS) certificates from [Let's Encrypt](https://letsencrypt.org) used for HTTPS by running `./init-certbot.sh` (if you are unsure whether the script will work, set the variable `staging` inside that script to `1` for a trial run).
 1. Set-up everything else with Ansible by running `make setup`.

 ## Deploying the latest version